FAQ About Nine Gifts of the Spirit: Answers for Believers

 Can the gifts be exercised by believers without experiencing the baptism of the Spirit?

-When you invite Jesus into your life and become spiritually awakened (born again of the Spirit), you receive the Holy Spirit, and He arrives complete with ALL His gifts; however, they become much stronger and more prominent after you receive the fullness of the Holy Spirit.
+When you invite Jesus into your life and become spiritually awakened (born again of the Spirit), you receive the Holy Spirit, and He arrives complete with ALL His gifts; however, the gifts become much stronger and more prominent after the Holy Spirit comes upon you in His fullness.

-When seeking to understand and use the gifts of the Holy Spirit, finding answers to questions about spiritual gifts can help us differentiate between genuine spiritual gifts and other supernatural manifestations.
-While some manifestations may appear similar, they often come from different sources and serve different purposes.
+When seeking to understand and activate the Holy Spirit's gifts, having answers to FAQ about nine gifts of the Spirit can help you to differentiate between genuine gifts of the Spirit and other supernatural manifestations.
+While some manifestations may appear similar to the gifts, they sometimes arise from different sources and may serve different purposes.

 My first full-time job was working for a major trust company and part of my training was learning how to spot counterfeit currency.